$497 MillionThe market capitalization is the market value of the company. It is the sum of the value of all outstanding shares.

 Brookfield Asset Management Reinsurance Partners Ltd.was established by Brookfield Asset Management to own and operate a leading reinsurance business focused on providing capital-based solutions to insurance companies and their stakeholders.
 Through its operating subsidiaries, Brookfield Reinsurance provides annuity-based reinsurance products to insurance and reinsurance companies and also acts as a direct issuer of pension risk transfer products for pension plan sponsors.
 Brookfield Reinsurance provides investors with the flexibility to own, through the ownership of its exchangeable shares, the economic equivalent of owning Brookfield Shares.

-Brookfield Asset Management Reinsurance Partners Ltd (Exchangeable Shares, Sub Voting) - Class A (BAMR) shares closed today at 0.7% above its 52 week low of...Kwhen Finance, about 1 year ago
+Brookfield Asset Management Reinsurance Partners Ltd (Exchangeable Shares, Sub Voting) - Class A (BAMR) shares closed today at 0.7% above its 52 week low of...Kwhen Finance, over 1 year ago